It’s Everywhere, How to Wisely Use Sugar!

 - Chromium helps our body utilize the sugars more efficiently; it is usually supplemented in 100-200 mcg twice daily, in the morning and about 3pm.

 - Amino acid, L-glutamine (500-1,000 mg 2 to 3 times daily), helps to feed the brain and reduce sugar (and alcohol) cravings.

 Drinking plenty of water is crucial to keep the body balanced and lessen cravings and addictions.
 An alkalinizing diet reduces cravings as well and helps with detoxification.
 Also, regular exercise does the same.
 Don’t be afraid to move that body for fitness with active aerobics and weight training.
 Yoga stretches can also give you inner and outer strength to be your true self.
 Walking in Nature is another way to get in touch with your inner nature and gain your will power.

 There are usually emotional issues around excess sugar and carbohydrate consumption, and being overweight.
 Be open to explore these areas as you attempt to heal your habits and create a healthier body and weight.
 A support group or a counselor can help in this healing process.
 Good luck and make wise sugar choices!

 This article is hopping around the following Blog Hops:

-This article may be contributed to third-party sites from time to time but it is COPYRIGHTED, it may not be copied in any form or shared without my written permission.
+This article may be contributed to third-party sites, but it is COPYRIGHTED, and it may not be copied in any form or shared without my written permission.
 If you are interested in this article or any of Simply Living Simply articles, please contact Kat Yorba; Author and owner of Simply Living Simply directly for republishing information.

 Many of my blog posts contain affiliate links.
 Purchasing through an affiliate link does NOT increase the price you pay but allows me to keep blogging and sharing what I learn with you.
 It's a bit like leaving a tip for a service and I very much appreciate it!